VolatileDream/Stuff-About-Bash/topics/file system.md

 ## It gets worse

 Not only can filenames or options given to your programs contain whitespace, they can also contain other characters that will make your life sad.
 Like newlines, or leading dashes.

+## Using Find

+When fighting with file names, the best command to use is `find`.
+The `-print0` option is particularly useful when file names are going to be hard to work with.